2011 Major League Baseball wild card chase: New York Yankees at Tampa Bay Rays

 The Yankees had already won the American League East several days prior to this contest.
 The Rays had been in third place behind both the Yankees and the Red Sox for much of the season.
 However, Boston had slowly started to lose many games in September due to poor starting and relief pitching, disappointing hitting from newly acquired free agent Carl Crawford throughout the year, and injuries to key players like Kevin Youkilis.
-The Rays, who had won the division in 2010, had lost many of their players to free agency.
+The Rays, who had won the division in 2010, had lost many of their players to free agency, including Carl Crawford.
 Despite the losses, the Rays had crawled back into contention and faced the Yankees in the final series of the year.

 Yankees manager Joe Girardi indicated that he would approach the final games so that the team's pitching staff would be set up for the 2011 ALDS against the Detroit Tigers.
 Suspicions rose to whether or not the Yankees would compete intensely due to them wanting to rest their aging players for the playoffs and to keep the Red Sox out, their fierce rivals whom they had a lopsided losing record to that season.
 Girardi indicated that many of his post-season pitchers would not be pitching that game.
-The Yankees, however, started the game strong by taking a 5–0 lead by the 2nd inning.
+The Yankees, however, started the game strong by taking a 5–0 lead by the 2nd inning, which was punctuated by a grand slam by first baseman Mark Texiera.
 Their lead grew to 7–0, which they held as the game entered the bottom of the 8th inning.
 In the 8th inning, the Rays scored six runs, capped off by a three-run home run by Evan Longoria.
-In the bottom of the 9th inning, down to his final strike, struggling Rays first baseman Dan Johnson hit a solo home run to tie the game.
+In the bottom of the 9th inning, down to his final strike, struggling Rays first baseman Dan Johnson hit a solo home run near the right field foul pole to tie the game.
 Already depleted from wanting to get pitchers who were not going to be on the postseason roster in, the Yankees went into extra innings with struggling pitchers.
 During Tampa Bay's half of the 12th inning, Evan Longoria hit his second home run of the game, a walk-off home run that cleared a short wall near the left field foul pole to win the game for the Rays just minutes after the Orioles' victory over the Red Sox.
 The win clinched the American League Wild Card for the Rays.

 Seat No. 10 in the first row behind the right-field foul pole has been painted white in honor of Dan Johnson's, game-tying, ninth-inning, pinch-hit blast during Game 162.
 They have also renamed the section beyond the left field foul pole "162 Landing" in honor of Longoria's game winning, 12th-inning home run.